FAQs

 Category: Discharge

-Just like some people sweat more than others, some women naturally produce more vaginal discharge.
-It varies based on hormones, genetics, menstrual cycle and even diet.
+Why It Occurs Daily: Just like some people sweat more than others, some women naturally produce more vaginal discharge.